The Goodyear Fire Department is passionate about community safety.

 Fire Pal Program

 While these safety messages can begin with us, it is a community effort.
-Unfortunately, children often have limits in promoting their own safety.
+Unfortunately, children often have limitations in promoting their own safety.
 They need adults close to them to assist with and encourage safety practices.
 To this end, the Fire Pal Program connects our staff with students, teachers, and parents by teaching them the importance of educating the next generation with life safety skills.
-Contact the Community Education Coordinator at 623-882-7308 or by email for more information.
+Contact the Community Risk Reduction - Education Coordinator at 623-882-7308 or by email for more information.

 The Community Education team also goes to preschools to teach important fire and life safety messages.
 We tailor these messages for a smaller group to introduce young children to fire and life safety.
 While the Fire Pals are always happy to visit, a program that offers reinforcement for preschoolers is always a good idea.
 Luckily, there are numerous programs that offer excellent tools to help teach young children all about fire and life safety.
 Some of these tools include: